 - 2.5.2.2 Extraction shall be undertaken in a manner which minimizes social, economic and environmental impacts. - 2.5.2.3 Mineral aggregate resource conservation shall be undertaken, including through the use of accessory aggregate recycling facilities within operations, wherever feasible. - 2.5.2.4 Mineral aggregate operations shall be protected from development and activities that would preclude or hinder their expansion or continued use or which would be incompatible for reasons of public health, public safety or environmental impact.
 Existing mineral aggregate operations shall be permitted to continue without the need for official plan amendment, rezoning or development permit under the Planning Act.
+Where the Aggregate Resources Act applies, only processes under the Aggregate Resources Act shall address the depth of extraction of new or existing mineral aggregate operations.
 When a license for extraction or operation ceases to exist, policy 2.5.2.5 continues to apply. - 2.5.2.5 In known deposits of mineral aggregate resources and on adjacent lands, development and activities which would preclude or hinder the establishment of new operations or access to the resources shall only be permitted if: - a) resource use would not be feasible; or - b) the proposed land use or development serves a greater long-term public interest; and - c) issues of public health, public safety and environmental impact are addressed.